-Investment income or loss (including realized and unrealized gains and losses on investments, interest and dividends) is included in revenues in excess of (less than) expenses unless the income or loss is restricted by donor or law.
+Investment income or loss (including realized and unrealized gains and losses on investments, interest and dividends) is included in revenues (less than) in excess of expenses unless the income or loss is restricted by donor or law.
 Interest income is measured as earned on the accrual basis.
 Dividends are measured based on the ex-dividend date.
 Purchases and sales of securities and realized gains and losses are recorded on a trade-date basis.